synkathairo/synkathairo.github.io/_posts/2021-12-21-arduinouno.md

 }
 ```

 After saving the code the next step was to ensure the interface with the actual Uno device.
 First I could run `arduino-cli board list` to identify the FQBN (fully qualified board name) for my board.
 The next step was to search for available 'cores' that would work with the board.
-The next step was to run ` arduino-cli board listall uno`.
+The next step was to run `arduino-cli board listall uno`.
 Following that I ran `arduino-cli core install arduino:avr`.
-I could now compile by running `arduino-cli compile --fqbn arduino:avr:uno MyFirstSketch` and then I could upload with `arduino-cli upload -p /dev/location --fqbn arduino:avr:uno MyFirstSketch` where `/dev/location/` would be subsituted by the appropriate `/dev` entry copied from the output of `arduino-cli board list`.
+I could now compile by running `arduino-cli compile --fqbn arduino:avr:uno BareMinimum` and then I could upload with `arduino-cli upload -p /dev/location --fqbn arduino:avr:uno BareMinimum` where `/dev/location/` would be subsituted by the appropriate `/dev` entry copied from the output of `arduino-cli board list`.

 After doing all this... the code was uploaded!
 Nothing of significance happened other than the light from the default LED remaining on.
 However, by creating [another project](https://create.arduino.cc/projecthub/B45i/getting-started-with-arduino-cli-7652a5) it would be possible to observe a blinking effect.
 ```cpp